SnailText

 +

-Does it work with other Google products — Sheets, Slides, Gmail?
+Does it work with other Google products like Sheets, Slides, and Gmail?

 +

-Download for Mac or Windows.
-Press a hotkey, talk, the text appears in Google Docs.
-No subscription required to start.
+Free download for Mac and Windows.
+Press a hotkey, talk, and the text appears in Google Docs: Chrome, Firefox, Safari, offline, anywhere.
+No account, no subscription to start.